Elwenor/Blackhole-LLM/README.md

 **Cons:**
 - The tokenizer abstracts away the numeric value into a single token, so downstream tasks must rely on the number map for precise numeric data; this can complicate some use cases if not handled properly.

+## Detokenization Comparison Example
+> Note:
+>The detokenization feature is currently under active development.
+While it already reconstructs the original text >with good accuracy—including numeric formatting and spacing—it may still produce minor formatting inconsistencies. >Improvements are ongoing to ensure even better output fidelity in future releases.